AndreasArvidsson/WinDSP/README.md

 * Set startWithOS to true and WinDSP will start with the OS/Windows

 **Hide and minimize**
-* Set hide to true to hide window on startup.
+* Set hide to true to hide window on startup and show tray icon.
 * Set minimize to true to minimize window on startup
 * Hide supersedes minimize
-* Errors will show the window again, but not warning
+* Errors will show the window again, but not warnings
-* To manually show the window again: just update the config file
+* Double click tray icon to manually show hidden window again
+* Minimizing the window when hide is set to true will instead hide it

 **Channels**
 * Different devices may have different order on their channels.
 You can specify this order.